oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

 ```
 (yt-link (access-video-list first 'id))
 ```
-Finally the url is derived from the selected YouTube video page using regular expressions.
+Finally the url is derived from the selected YouTube video page using regular expressions and is ready to be used by the downloader procedure.

 ## 3. Procedural Abstraction